jmplonka/InventorLoader/README.md

 ## Roadmap (in no particular order)
 * Features like Grave, etc.
-* Features like Fillet, Chamfer, Draft, etc.
+* Features like Draft, etc.
 * Preferences page